Thiennguyen21it/SmileEye-Charity-v2/README.md

 # 🌟 SmileEye Charity v2

-A modern, responsive charity website built with React, TypeScript, and Tailwind CSS to support Co-tu communities in Vietnam.
+A modern, responsive charity A web platform that supports Smile Eye Charity in managing volunteer activities, fundraising, and reporting progress.
+The system includes project listings, volunteer registration, donation tracking, and communication features to support Co-tu communities in Vietnam.

 ## ✨ Features